rannerboy/corona-transition2/README.md

 Bounces a display object.

 ### moveSine()
 Moves a display object along a sine wave path.
+Radius can be specified for the x axis, y axis, or both.
+Combine one moveSine() transition for the x axis with one for the y axis to make your display object move in more complex patterns.

 ## Creating custom transitions